Is Peppermint Oil Safe for Babies?

-The oil of peppermint is the result of steam-distilling the flower buds, leaves and stems of the peppermint plant.
-It is considered an effective cure for digestive issues, respiratory problems, and sinusitis.
+Peppermint oil is an essential oil that is extracted from the peppermint plant using a process called distillation.
+The oil is considered an effective cure for digestive issues, respiratory problems, and sinusitis.
 It also supports the health of the nervous system, muscles, and joints.
 Peppermint oil has a characteristic fragrance and also a cooling and tingling effect when applied on the skin.
 The oil is also used for flavouring foods and beverages.

 Should You Use Peppermint Oil for Babies’ Needs?

-Even though peppermint oil may offer many health benefits, it could be dangerous for babies.
+Even though peppermint oil offers many health benefits, it could be dangerous for babies.
 Accidental ingestion of the oil can be toxic for an infant.
 Direct and undiluted application of the oil can cause inflammation, itchiness or possible skin reactions.
-Most parents may wonder if peppermint oil is safe for babies to inhale.
-The answer is that it is not recommended to expose babies to the oil directly.
-Too much of it can be disastrous, as it may lead to health complications.
-Therefore, avoid using it for babies under the age of one.
+If you are wondering if peppermint oil is safe for babies to inhale, know that it not recommended to expose babies to the oil directly.
+Also, too much use of the oil can be disastrous, as it may lead to health complications.
+Therefore, avoid using peppermint oil for babies under the age of one.
 For babies over a year old, you may use the oil in an extremely diluted form, but only after consulting a trusted paediatrician.
-Either way, you must know all the likely risks and use it wisely.
-It’s sensible to consult a doctor before attempting its use.
+Either way, you must know all the likely risks and use the oil wisely.

-You may use peppermint oil for your baby’s colds as it is believed to be an expectorant.
-Inhaling diffused peppermint oil mixed with eucalyptus oil and clove oil may prove useful in unclogging a baby’s blocked nose and providing comfort to his scratchy throat.
+You may use peppermint oil if your baby has a cold or a cough.
+The oil is believed to have expectorant properties.
+Inhaling diffused peppermint oil mixed with eucalyptus oil and clove oil may prove useful in unclogging a baby’s blocked nose and provide comfort from a sore throat too.
 It may also diminish the effects of chest congestion.
 But avoid using it for babies below 6 months of age.
 Ensure you diffuse the essential oils in minor quantities.

-Applying some diluted peppermint oil with 1 to 2 drops of lavender oil can effectively treat skin rashes.
+Applying some diluted peppermint oil with 1 to 2 drops of lavender oil can help treat skin rashes.
 The cooling quality of the mixture helps in reducing inflammation.
-A blend of peppermint oil and coconut oil can aid in bringing down a baby’s fever naturally.

 Precautions to Take While Using Peppermint Oil for Your Baby

 - Remember not to directly apply peppermint oil to a baby’s nasal or chest area as it can trigger respiratory distress and bronchial spasms (sudden constriction of the bronchioles wall muscles that cause difficulty in breathing).

-- It is not advisable to apply an undiluted form of the oil to the baby’s feet because of its potential toxic nature.
+- It is not advisable to apply an undiluted form of the oil to the baby’s feet because of its potentially toxic nature.

-- Take care while exposing your baby to the oil as its inhalation in large amounts can result in dizziness, muscle weakness, nausea, disorientation, and double vision.
+- Take care while exposing your baby to the oil as inhaling it in large amounts can result in dizziness, muscle weakness, nausea, disorientation, and double vision.
 Thus, restrict the quantity to a bare minimum and also keep the room well-ventilated to avoid these side effects.

 Peppermint oil can be deadly when used in its potent form and also in excess.
-Thus, it may be better to avoid giving it to babies unless specifically recommended by a doctor.
+Thus, it is better to avoid giving it to babies unless a paediatrician specifically recommends it.
 The likely risks associated with the essential oil may outweigh its benefits when a baby’s well-being is in question.